CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ```
 That command changes the `.git` directory into a git repository.
 The `.git` *hidden* directory will contain all of the configuration and metadata necessary for git to keep track of our files and the changes that we'll make to them.

-Usually, we want to store our identity information to tell our name/email to all git repositories in our system, which will be applied to each commit.
+Usually, we want to store our identity information to tell our name/email to all git repositories in our system, which will be applied to each future commit.
 Type the following text into the command line, replacing the shown identity with your own:

 ```
 git_local_repository $ git config --global user.name "angeltoribio-UPC-BCN"